udippant/base-drafts/draft-ietf-quic-tls.md

 # Packet Protection {#packet-protection}

-As with TLS over TCP, QUIC protects packets with keys derived from the TLS handshake, using the AEAD algorithm negotiated by TLS.
+As with TLS over TCP, QWIK protects packets with keys derived from the TLS handshake, using the AEAD algorithm negotiated by TLS.

 ## Packet Protection Keys {#protection-keys}

-QUIC derives packet protection keys in the same way that TLS derives record protection keys.
+QWIK derives packet protection keys in the same way that TLS derives record protection keys.

 Each encryption level has separate secret values for protection of packets sent in each direction.
 These traffic secrets are derived by TLS (see Section 7.1 of
-{{!TLS13}}) and are used by QUIC for all encryption levels except the Initial encryption level.
+{{!TLS13}}) and are used by QWIK for all encryption levels except the Initial encryption level.
 The secrets for the Initial encryption level are computed based on the client's initial Destination Connection ID, as described in
 {{initial-secrets}}.

-The keys used for packet protection are computed from the TLS secrets using the method described in Section 7.3 of {{!TLS13}}), except that the label for HKDF-Expand-Label uses the prefix "quic " rather than "tls13 ".
-A different label provides key separation between TLS and QUIC.
+The keys used for packet protection are computed from the TLS secrets using the method described in Section 7.3 of {{!TLS13}}), except that the label for HKDF-Expand-Label uses the prefix "qwik " rather than "tls13 ".
+A different label provides key separation between TLS and QWIK.

-For example, where TLS might use a label of 0x002009746c733133206b657900 to derive a key, QUIC uses 0x00200871756963206b657900.
+For example, where TLS might use a label of 0x002009746c733133206b657900 to derive a key, QWIK uses 0x00200871756963206b657900.

-The HKDF-Expand-Label function with a "quic " label is also used to derive the initial secrets (see {{initial-secrets}}) and to derive a packet number protection key (the "pn" label, see {{pn-encrypt}}).
+The HKDF-Expand-Label function with a "qwik " label is also used to derive the initial secrets (see {{initial-secrets}}) and to derive a packet number protection key (the "pn" label, see {{pn-encrypt}}).